LukeKeywalker/raspberry-pi-cluster/README.md

 systemctl start wg-quick@wg-client0.service
 ```

-# Disabling Traefik ingress
+## Disabling Traefik ingress

-To do on the master nodes:
+Preferably install server with `--disable traefik` flag.
+If installed with it then do this on master nodes:
 Remove traefik helm chart resource
 ```
 kubectl -n kube-system delete helmcharts.helm.cattle.io traefik